Nuclear Power School

+NPS is the cornerstone of the Navy’s nuclear training pipeline.
+Enlisted personnel typically attend Nuclear Field "A" School before beginning at NPS, while officers and some civilian contractors enter the program with a college degree.
+The program culminates in certification as a nuclear operator at one of the Navy’s two Nuclear Power Training Units (NPTU).
+The curriculum at NPS is widely regarded as one of the most grueling in the U.S. military.

 Overview

 Prospective enlisted enrollees in the Nuclear Power Program must have qualifying line scores on the ASVAB exam, may need to pass the NFQT (Nuclear Field Qualification Test), and must undergo a NACLC investigation for attaining a "Secret" security clearance.
 Additionally, each applicant must pass an interview with the Advanced Programs Coordinator in the associated recruiting district.

 All officer students have had college-level courses in calculus and calculus-based physics.
 Acceptance to the officer program requires successful completion of interviews at Naval Reactors in Washington, D.C., and a final approval via a direct interview with the Director, Naval Nuclear Propulsion, a unique eight-year, four-star admiral position which was originally held by the program's founder, Admiral Hyman G. Rickover.

 Women were allowed into the Naval Nuclear Field from 1978 until 1980, when the Navy began only allowing men again.
 With the repeal of the Combat Exclusion Law in the 1994 Defense Authorization Act, and the decision to open combatant ships to women, the Navy once again began accepting women into NNPS for duty aboard nuclear-powered surface combatant ships.
 In 2010 the Navy lifted the ban on women on submarines, and one year later the first female officers reported for the first time onboard US Navy Submarines.
 The first female enlisted sailors reported onboard submarines in 2015.
 In November 2015, the first female Reactor Officer, Commander Erica L. Hoffmann, took leadership of Reactor Department onboard USS George H.W.
 Bush.
 CVN Reactor Officer is the most senior shipboard nuclear officer position in the Navy, with a pre-requisite of completing a commanding officer tour on board a non-nuclear surface ship before the officer can receive a Reactor Officer assignment.